 Book Your Accommodation

 I’ve used most search sites to book travel and accommodation.
-I’ve found that Booking.com unfailingly offers the cheapest rates for hotels, including some fabulous boutique ones.
+I’ve found that Booking.com unfailingly offers the cheapest hotel rates, including some fabulous boutique ones.
 At first, I double-checked their prices against a couple of other comparison sites, but I save time now because they always come up with the best deals.

 Don’t Forget Your Travel Insurance